NativeScript/docs-v7/getting-started.md

 };
 ```

 > **Tip**: Although this article doesn't include it, TypeScript is a first-class citizen in NativeScript.
 If you'd like to use TypeScript, create .ts files instead of .js files.
 NativeScript takes care of compiling them to JavaScript and using them automatically.
-You'll find sample sample TypeScript code provided throughout our documentation.
+You'll find sample TypeScript code provided throughout our documentation.

 The first thing to notice here is the use of the `exports` keyword.
-NativeScript modules adhere to the [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) spec, much like Node.js modules do.
-In this case the `exports` keyword is used to expose two functions to this page's view: `loaded` and `add`.
+If you're familiar with Node.js this might look familiar, as NativeScript modules adhere to the [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) spec.
+If you're not familiar with Node, all you need to know is that the `exports` keyword is used to expose a JavaScript module's public API.
+In this case, the `exports` keyword is used to expose two functions to this page's view: `loaded` and `add`.
 The view's `<Page>` binds to the `loaded` function with `<Page loaded="loaded">`, and the view's `<Button>` bind to the `add` function with `<Button tap="add"></Button>`.

 The other thing to note is the `page.bindingContent = pageData` assignment in the `loaded` function.
 This line sets the `pageData` `Observable` object as the *binding content* of this page.
 Simply put, this line means that properties of the `pageData` object are accessible in the UI components using the `{{ }}` syntax.
 For example, the page's `<ListView>` binds to the `pageData` object's `tasks` property using `<ListView items="{{ tasks }}">`.